 Neonatal Intensive care Unit:

 Babies who are born prematurely, that is before the 37 completed weeks of gestation and those who are ill in early days of life are admitted in different levels of Neonatal Intensive Care Unit called NICU.
 Mostly NICUs are well equipped, temperature maintained, sound and light ambient settings.
-A good NICU is a team of good doctors, good nursing staff (very important) and good multispecialty supports like neuroimaging, cardiology, audiometry, pediatric surgery, pediatric therapy, neurosurgery, pediatric ophthalmology and physiotherapy units.
+A good NICU is a team of good doctors, good nursing staff (very important) and good multispecialty supports like neuroimaging, cardiology, audiometry, pediatric surgery, neurosurgery, pediatric ophthalmology and physiotherapy units.
 A good NICU also has Mothers room, Kangaroo Mother Care chairs, one to one nursing support, psychological counseling for parents and Breast feeding counselor.

 What to expect in a premature born baby